-Fig. 8 shows the simulation results of applying the SLM technique to the Hadamard constellation.
-As illustrated in Fig. 8, using only one bit of redundancy in $4 \times 128$ bits per block of a 128-FFT symbol results in a 5.6-dB reduction in the PAPR.
-Simulation results show that by employing more redundant bits, the PAPR approaches its optimal value for a cubic constellation, namely $10 \log{10}(3)$ .
-The PAPR of a cubic constellation is computed using continuous approximation.
+Fig. 7 shows the simulation results of applying SLM technique to the Hadamard constellation.
+As illustrated in Fig. 7, using only one bit of redundancy in 4×128 bits per block of a 128 FFT symbol5 results in a 5.6dB reduction in the PAPR.
+Simulation results show that by employing more redundant bits the PAPR approaches its optimal value for a cubic constellation6, namely $10 \log{10}(3)$.